Class-D amplifier: Power supply design

 Class-D amplifiers place an additional requirement on their power supply, namely that it be able to sink energy returning from the load.
 Reactive (capacitive or inductive) loads store energy during part of a cycle and release some of this energy back later.
 Linear amplifiers will dissipate this energy, class-D amplifiers return it to the power supply which should somehow be able to store it.
-In addition, half-bridge class D amplifiers transfer energy from one supply rail (e.g. the positive rail) to the other (e.g. the negative) depending on the sign of the output current.
-This happens regardless of whether the load is resistive or not.
-The supply should either have enough capacitive storage on both rails, or be able to transfer this energy back.
+In addition, half-bridge class-D amplifiers transfer energy from one supply rail (e.g. the positive rail) to the other (e.g. the negative) depending on the sign of the output current.
+This happens with both resistive and reactive loads.
+The supply should either have enough capacitive storage on both rails, or be able to transfer this energy to the other rail.

 Active device selection

-The active devices in a Class D amplifier need only act as controlled switches, and need not have particularly linear response to the control input.
-Bipolar transistors or field-effect transistors are usually used.
-Vacuum tubes can be used as power switching devices in Class-D power audio amplifiers.
+The active devices in a class-D amplifier need only act as controllable switches and need not have a particularly linear response to the control input.
+MOSFETs are usually used.

 Error control

 The actual output of the amplifier is not just dependent on the content of the modulated PWM signal.
-The power supply voltage directly amplitude-modulates the output voltage, dead time errors make the output impedance non-linear and the output filter has a strongly load-dependent frequency response.
+A number of sources may introduce errors.
+Any variation in power supply voltage directly amplitude-modulates the output voltage.
+Dead time errors make the output impedance non-linear.
+The output filter has a strongly load-dependent frequency response.

 An effective way to combat errors, regardless of their source, is negative feedback.
 A feedback loop including the output stage can be made using a simple integrator.
 To include the output filter, a PID controller is used, sometimes with additional integrating terms.
 The need to feed the actual output signal back into the modulator makes the direct generation of PWM from a SPDIF source unattractive.

 Mitigating the same issues in an amplifier without feedback requires addressing each separately at the source.
-Power supply modulation can be partially canceled by measuring the supply voltage to adjust signal gain before calculating the PWM and distortion can be reduced by switching faster.
+Power supply modulation can be partially canceled by measuring the supply voltage to adjust signal gain as part of PWM conversion.
+Distortion can be reduced by switching faster.
 The output impedance cannot be controlled other than through feedback.